 Skip to content

-With the Drag & Drop Editor, you can create completely custom and personalized email messages in either campaigns or Canvas using the drag & drop editing experience.
+Using the drag-and-drop editor for email, you can create completely custom and personalized email messages for either campaigns or Canvases, all without using HTML to build your email body.

 Not sure whether your email message should be sent using a campaign or a Canvas?
 Campaigns are better for single, simple messaging campaigns, while Canvases are better for multi-step user journeys.

-Once you’ve selected where to build your message, let’s dive into the steps to create a drag & drop email!
+Once you’ve selected where to build your message, let’s dive into the steps to create a drag-and-drop email.

 Step 1: Select your template

-After selecting the Drag & Drop Editor as your editing experience, you can choose to:
+After selecting the drag-and-drop editor as your editing experience, you can choose to:

 You can also access all templates from the Templates section.

-After selecting your template, you’ll see an overview of your email where you can edit the sending information and email body, and view any errors or warnings to resolve before sending.
-Click Edit Email Body to begin designing your email structure in the Drag & Drop Editor!
+After selecting your template, you’ll see an overview of your email under Email Variants that includes the sending information and email body.
+Click Edit Email Body to begin designing the email structure in the drag-and-drop editor.

 Step 2: Build your email